tlittenberg/ldasoft/galactic_binaries/src/README.md

     gb_catalog -h

-Here we produce catalog output for the VGB example given above (the lowest frequency VGB source).
+Here we produce catalog output for the VGB example (the lowest frequency VGB source).
 The ouput will be saved in directory ./catalog_1
-(We assume the user's working directory contains the chains directory, output from gb_mcmc.)
+(The following assumes the user's working directory contains the chains directory, output from gb_mcmc.)

     ~/gb_catalog --fmin 0.001249 --samples 32 --duration 3932160 --sources 1 --chain-file ./chains/dimension_chain.dat.1